 If you like old fashioned mysteries in the amateur sleuth tradition with touches of humour and romance, you’ll like Charles Lauchlan.
 Charles is a young minister in turn of the 20th century Winnipeg.
 Circumstances force him to take up crime investigation and to use his pastoral skills in ways never anticipated in the seminary.

-So Many Windings, the second book in the Charles Lauchlan series will be published by At Bay Press in May of 2021.
-Available for pre-order at these fine locations: Whodunit Mystery Bookstore, McNally Robinson Booksellers, or Chapters Indigo.
+So Many Windings, the second book in the Charles Lauchlan series, is published by At Bay Press.
+You can buy it at these fine locations: Whodunit Mystery Bookstore, McNally Robinson Booksellers, or Chapters Indigo.
 Or order direct from At Bay Press.

 So Many Windings picks up the action where Put on the Armour of Light left off.
 It’s 1900 and before going home to Canada, Charles Lauchlan and Maggie Skene sign up for a bicycle tour of the Scottish Highlands.
 They expect to deal with sore legs, flat tires and clouds of midges on route.
 But not freak accidents that almost prove fatal or the shadowy figure who seems to be watching their every move.
 Then there is another grisly discovery.
 It’s murder most foul, and I’m not just talking about Scottish weather.